jerbaroo/monad-portal/docs/DEVELOPMENT.md

 # Development Instructions
-Suggestions and contributions are very welcome!
-The following instructions will help you get started if you feel like hacking on this project.
-First install [Nix](https://nixos.org/download.html) the package manager, and also install [Cachix](https://docs.cachix.org/) to make use of our binary cache.
-Then clone this repository (with submodules) and change in to the `telescope` directory.
+First install [Nix](https://nixos.org/download.html) the package manager, and install [Cachix](https://docs.cachix.org/) to make use of our binary cache.
+Then clone this repo (with submodules) and change in to the `telescope` directory.
-Now you can run the build step, using Cachix to download pre-built binaries:
+Then download pre-built binaries with Cachix, and perform an initial build.

 ``` bash
 curl -L https://nixos.org/nix/install | sh